Prorudrajit23/Smart-Feedback-Analyzer/README.md

 ## Acknowledgments

-- Hugging Face for providing AI models
+- Google for providing the Generative AI (Gemini) API
 - Supabase for the database solution